tewarig/meowForm-docs/docs/intro.md

 currently you can submit your response in two ways .

-if you are using plane html just submit your response here
+if you are using just html just submit your response here

 ```
 https://server.meowform.xyz/page/[your Email]l&[formName]